codemzy/cv.js/README.md

 A simple CV builder using JSON data to generate a static site CV page built with Next.js and server side React.js

+Check out the [example CV](https://codemzy.github.io/cv.js/out) to see how it looks.

 Instructions
 ------------